When React state broke a video-call session

 Additionally, they had vanilla JS examples that were clean.

-One of their React examples used something interesting:
+One of their React examples used something intriguing:

 const publisherRef = useRef(null);